Dotagoodgogo/sc2AI/README.md

 * Micro-management: StarCraft II requires players to micromanage their units, which can include things like controlling the movement of individual units, managing resources, and building structures.
 This requires the AI to learn how to manage resources, multitask and make quick decisions

 * Strategic and Tactical aspects: The game includes both strategic and tactical elements, which allows for the AI to learn to plan ahead and adapt to changing situations.

+Applying reinforcement learning will be my next step to perfect my bot.
+This is also the most difficulty I am facing to.
+Hoepfully, I can handle and continue develop my bot through my future learning.